 - Public transportation, including buses and trains, can operate.
 Taxis can operate at all hours of every day.

-NOTE: Costa Rican borders have been closed since March 18th.
-Residents and Citizens are allowed to enter provided they adhere to a 14-day quarantine.
-Foreigners who entered Costa Rica on a tourist visaafter December 17, 2019 can legally remain in Costa Rica until August 18, 2020.
+NOTE: Costa Rican borders were closed on March 18th.
+Residents and Citizens were allowed to enter provided they adhere to a 14-day quarantine.
+Foreigners who entered Costa Rica on a tourist visa after December 17, 2019 were legally allowed to remain in Costa Rica until August 18, 2020.

-On June 27th, mandatory mask requirements have also been put into place.
+On June 27th, mandatory mask requirements were put into place.
 They apply to all residents and are required in many public situations, including:

 - Any employee interacting with the public (e.g. waiters, bank tellers, public transport drivers, etc)